Date: 12th October 2011

 Location: Tilbury, Essex

-My seventieth stadium of 2011 was on Wednesday 12th October 2011 at Chadfields in Tilbury, Essex.
+My seventieth ground of 2011 was on Wednesday 12th October at Chadfields in Tilbury, Essex.
 The match was Tilbury vs. Romford in Ryman Isthmian League Division One North.

 Chadfields is located just under a mile from Tilbury Town railway station in a residential area on the northern outskirts of the town.
 It has been home to Tilbury since 1946.

 The ground has two all-seater stands which differ greatly in style.
 Running alongside the pitch on the east side of the venue is the larger of the two stands, a two-storey structure which holds the changing rooms on the bottom floor and just over 160 seats on the upper floor.
 This stand is unusual due to the numerous supporting struts which give the impression that you are looking out of large windows.